clementalo9/n8n_oci/README.md

 > Change them in `docker-compose.yml` after first deployment.

 ### VM Credentials
-The Terraform variables `vm_admin_user`, `vm_admin_password`, and `ssh_public_key`
+The virtual machine uses the default `opc` user with SSH key authentication.
-configure the SSH login for the created virtual machine.
-OCI Resource Manager will prompt for these values when launching the stack.
+Provide your `ssh_public_key` when launching the stack to allow SSH access.

 ## 🌐 Accessing n8n
 Go to `http://<your-instance-public-ip>:5678`